Global financial crisis – definition and meaning

 Eventually, banks stop lending and demand early settlement of loans and other financial instruments.
 Banks also start selling all the financial assets that they can.

-According to ft/com/lexicon, the Financial Times’ glossary of terms:
+According to the Reserve Bank of Australia:

 Financial crisis – features